-At its meeting of 12 November 2010, the Company's Board of Directors approved the "Procedure for managing inside information" which updates the previous internal regulations on inside information adopted in 2005.
+At its meeting of 14 March 2014, the Company's Board of Directors updated the "Procedure for managing inside information" adopted by the Board of Directors on 12 November 2010.
 The new procedure also governs methods and procedures for the external communication of documents and information relating to Eurotech, and specifically inside information, pursuant to articles 114 and 181 of the TUF, in accordance with recommendations made by CONSOB and Borsa Italiana SpA.